 Crediting of any SSD path prior to the development of specific fire damage scenarios requires that a high level of independence be verified.
 Once the designated post-fire SSD path has been identified, verify the following characteristics of this SSD path:

-The licensee has identified and analyzed the SSD SSCs required to support successful operation of the SSD path.
+The licensee has identified and analyzed the SSD systems, structures, and components (SSCs) required to support successful operation of the SSD path.

 The licensee has identified and analyzed SSCs that may cause mal-operation of the SSD path (e.g., the required and associated circuits).